nbarretoMindera/Decoy/README.md

 * Choose the `DecoyXCUI` target as a dependency for your **UI test** target.

 ### In the app:
-* In your app, set up Decoy as soon as your app launches:
+* Set up Decoy on launch:
   ```
   Decoy.setUp()
   ```
-* This will implicitly mock `URLSession.shared`, but you can pass in your own if you prefer.
 * When you use `URLSession` in your app, use `Decoy.urlSession` instead:
   ```
-  FooAPIClient(urlSession: Decoy.urlSession ?? .shared)
+  FooAPIClient(urlSession: Decoy.urlSession)
   ```

 ### In the UI test target:
-* In your UI test target, have the test classes inherit from `DecoyUITestCase`.
+* In your UI test target, have the test classes inherit from `DecoyTestCase`.
 * Call the custom `setUp()` method, like so, passing in the test mode you'd like to use.
   ```
   override func setUp() {
-    super.setUp(mode: .record)
+    super.setUp(mode: .record) // or .liveIfUnmocked, .forceOffline
   }
   ```
 * This will launch your app with the required environment variables to use Decoy.